 Planning for soil replacement

 We start the planning process a year before soil replacement takes place.
-Planning for cleanup takes several months and soil replacement can take up to 12 weeks.
+Planning for cleanup takes several months and the contractor has the whole contract period to complete soil replacement.
 We qualify yards by reviewing soil sampling results and evaluating the property during our first visit.

 Some properties or portions of yards might not qualify for soil replacement due to steep slopes, retaining walls, and other areas that are excluded from cleanup.
-Ecology does not remove soil around trees or large plantings, rock walls, ponds, or under pavement.
+We don't remove soil around trees or large plantings, rock walls, ponds, or under pavement or decks.
 To learn more, read our excluded areas handout.

 Soil replacement sequence

-In 2016, we designed a map to display how we are prioritizing neighborhoods for soil replacement over the next ten years.
-The soil replacement sequence is based on the percentage of properties that qualify with arsenic over 100 ppm, geographic proximity and total number of properties in a group.
+Our soil replacement sequence is based on the percentage of properties with arsenic over 100 parts per million, geographic proximity, and total number of properties in a group.

 Soil replacement progress inside the study area